Do I need to pay private parking tickets?

 Can I remove a wheel clamp myself?

-It probably isn’t a good idea.
-If you decide to remove a clamp yourself, you could be charged with criminal damage, so it's best to go through the proper channels to resolve the issue.
+It probably isn’t a good idea to remove a wheel clamp yourself as you could be charged with criminal damage.
+It's best to go through the proper channels to resolve the issue.

 How can I avoid a parking ticket?